-needed) from the instructor; doing so will most often result in a prompt and considered response.
+needed) from the instructor or teaching assistants; doing so will most often result in a prompt and considered response.

 Although the instructor is more than happy to discuss research methods, statistics, and recent research results with students individually, under no circumstances will the instructor discuss grades or exam performance with the individual student.